filakhtov/gentoo-use-docs/sys-libs/pam.md

 This flag should generally be disabled, because nowadays a LDAP is preferred over NIS.

-### pie
-Passes the `--enable-pie` option to the configure script.
-Appends a `-fpie` option to the `CFLAGS` and a `-pie` to the `LDFLAGS` to produce PIE (Position Independent Executables) libraries and binaries.
-This is also used as a security feature.

-It is recommended to keep this flag enabled.

 ### selinux
 The flag passes the `--enable-selinux` option to the configure script.
 Provides a SELinux support for a PAM stack.
 Enables reporting via the Kernel Audit Subsystem for SELinux restrictions if `audit` flag is also enabled.